hbrnld/hbrnld/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=hbrnld&repo=Optiver-Trading-at-the-Close&title_color=000000)](https://github.com/hbrnld/Optiver-Trading-at-the-Close)

 In this project, we implement a number of deep learning models for the competition *Trading at the Close* by Optiver.
-We aim to explore the intersection of financial markets and machine learning since predicting financial markets is a challenging and intriguing task due to their complex and dynamic nature.
+We aim to explore the intersection of financial markets and machine learning.
+Predicting financial markets is a challenging and intriguing task due to their complex and dynamic nature.
 While the Efficient Market Hypothesis asserts that asset prices fully reflect all available information, there might still be a presence of market inefficiencies to exploit.

 Initially, feature engineering was conducted to select the most significant features for the analysis.
 A total of five deep learning models were implemented using the PyTorch library in Python.
 These models include a Neural Network (NN), Recurrent Neural Network (RNN), Convolutional Neural Network (CNN), Long Short-Term Memory (LSTM), and a Transformer model.
-An ensemble model is developed to leverage the strengths of each individual model.
+An ensemble model was developed to leverage the strengths of each individual model.

-**Note**: This code was developed post-competition, and inspiration for feature engineering and model selection is taked from top leaderboard submissions, including user **[nimashahbazi](https://github.com/nimashahbazi/optiver-trading-close/tree/master)**.
+**Note**: This code was developed post-competition, and inspiration for feature engineering and model selection was taken from top leaderboard submissions, including user **[nimashahbazi](https://github.com/nimashahbazi/optiver-trading-close/tree/master)**.

 The following figure depicts feature importance from a total of 159 features, using CatBoost feature selection.